 Employing the use of professional brushes and cleaning tools, ventilation ducts, grilles, fans, motors, and the like are thoroughly cleaned and removed from dust and harmful particles.

 Duct cleaning significantly improves the quality of breathable indoor air and ensures the longevity and smooth functioning of a typical HVAC system.

 If, however, your offices are located someplace quiet and relatively clean, you may opt to open the windows, and use outdoor air to your best advantage.

 Government jurisdiction in Northern VA now makes it a legal responsibility of business owners to pay close attention to HVAC systems and indoor air quality, to maintain the overall well-being of all employees within the workplace.

 Quite apart from enlisting the professional help of experts, the workplace may also benefit from careful handling and cautionary measures.

 Proper and efficient garbage and waste disposal systems should be operational in the workplace.

 If the office space contains a small kitchen, food items must be routinely checked and stocked according to health and safety guidelines.
 Expired products or rotting food should be disposed of immediately.

-If the workplace is an industrial plant, then ample safety and protective measures should detail how harmful substances and toxic material is to be handled and disposed of.
+If the workplace is an industrial plant, then ample safety and protective measures should detail how harmful substances and toxic materials are to be handled and disposed of.
 Give employees access to emergency protective wear, including plastic goggles, aprons, and masks.